The iPhone 13 and its pro counterpart – what’s special?

-The iPhone 13 lineup, on the other hand, now supports dual eSIM cards.
-As a result, users will no longer require a physical SIM card if they want to use two different numbers on the same iPhone — as long as their carrier allows it.
+Essentially, users of an iPhone 13 or iPhone 13 Pro will no longer require a physical SIM card if they want to use two different numbers on the same iPhone — as long as their carrier allows it.

 Here’s what you get when you upgrade to iPhone 13 from your old phone:

-Phone body: larger (unless you get an iPhone 13 mini), more durable screen, and better water resistance.
+- Phone body: Larger (unless you get an iPhone 13 mini); more durable screen; and better water resistance.

-Chip: Three times the speed.
+- Chip: Three times the speed of an average iPhone.

-Buttons: Face ID instead of Touch ID, sensors in the TrueDepth “notch” on the display, and gestures in place of the home button.
+- Buttons: Face ID instead of Touch ID; sensors in the TrueDepth “notch” on the display; and gestures in place of the home button.
 There is no longer any support for 3D Touch.

-Battery life: Significantly improved.
+- Battery life: Significantly improved.

-Networking: 5G, Bluetooth 5, Wi-Fi 6, Ultra Wideband
+- Networking: supports 5G, Bluetooth 5, Wi-Fi 6, Ultra Wideband

-Camera: Wider aperture and improved sensors on the standard camera, new Ultra Wide camera for more expansive shots, sensor-shift optical image stabilization, Night Mode for low-light settings, Portrait Mode, Deep Fusion for enhanced details, Photographic Styles
+- Camera: Wider aperture and improved sensors on the standard camera; new Ultra Wide camera for more expansive shots; sensor-shift optical image stabilization; Night Mode for low-light settings; Portrait Mode; Deep Fusion for enhanced details; Photographic Styles.

-Video: Cinematic Mode, HDR video up to 4K 60fps.
+- Video: Cinematic Mode; HDR video up to 4K 60fps.

-Charging: Wireless Qi and MagSafe charging are supported.
+- Charging: Wireless Qi and MagSafe charging are supported.

-The iPhone 13 Pro also includes:
+The iPhone 13 Pro also includes the following features:

-Display: The ProMotion display has a refresh rate of up to 120Hz.
+- Display: The ProMotion display has a refresh rate of up to 120Hz.

-Camera: 3x optical zoom telephoto lens, ProRAW image capture and ProRes video capture, LiDAR scanner for night mode portraits, faster autofocus in low light, and augmented reality.
+- Camera: 3x optical zoom telephoto lens; ProRAW image capture and ProRes video capture; LiDAR scanner for night mode portraits; faster autofocus in low light; and augmented reality.

 Apple’s new iPhone 13 and iPhone 13 pro were released on September 24, 2021.

-**Note: Dual eSIM does not apply for iPhone purchased from China and Hongkong
+**Note: Dual eSIM does not apply for iPhone purchased from China and Hong Kong.